Chrisann Brennan: Work

-Over the years, however, Brennan and Jobs developed a working relationship to co-parent Lisa, particularly after he was forced out of Apple.
-Brennan credits the change in him to the influence of his newly found biological sister, Mona Simpson, who worked to repair the relationship between Lisa and Jobs.
+Over the years, Brennan and Jobs developed a working relationship to co-parent Lisa, particularly after he was forced out of Apple.
+Brennan credits the change in him to the influence of his newly found biological sister, Mona Simpson.
+She worked to develop the relationship between Lisa and Jobs.

-According to Fortune, Brennan wrote a letter to Jobs in 2005, and another in 2009, in which she said she would abandon writing her memoirs if Jobs would supply her with financial compensation of US$28 million for the suffering she went through as a single mother.
+According to a 2015 Fortune article, Brennan wrote a letter to Jobs in 2005, and another in 2009, in which she said she would abandon writing her memoirs if Jobs would supply her with financial compensation of US$28 million for the suffering she went through as a single mother.

 Painter

 During the late 1980s, Brennan decided to finish her formal education and began to study at the California College of Arts and Crafts (where she was able to transfer her units from Foothill College).
 She asked Jobs to pay her tuition.
 He agreed to this request and according to Brennan was quite happy to do so, as part of his developing relationship with Lisa.
 In 1989, she transferred to the San Francisco Art Institute.

 Brennan has lived in Monterey, California, while working as a professional painter.
 She describes her art as "light encoded paintings" and works mostly on commission for either private or corporate parties.
 She has also created murals for the Ronald McDonald House, Los Angeles County Hospital, Massachusetts General Hospital in Boston, and Packard Children's Hospital.
 Brennan stated that painting is "a language for me.
 Letters are form, and paintings are documents for information.
 When I mix those two, I'm happy.
 It gets me out of the normal way, which is what I want to do."